laurent-martin/aspera-hsts-operations/README.md

 #### Transfer user file restrictions

-> **Note:** This section is informational, you can skip to the next section if you are not interrested by details.
+> **Note:** This section is informational, you can skip to the next section if you are not interested in details.

 Skip to next section, if unsure.